meeroslav/ng-helpers/README.md

 #### Usage

-Fragment component replaces the root element with contents of template defined as first child element.
+The `Fragment component` replaces the root element with the contents of the template defined as the first child element.

 ```typescript
 @Component({